mshihabi/HRiD/README.md

   -> if approach = "SNP.based": bpLen_center, bpLen_left, bpLen_right (bp span of salvaged blocks per window after maxGap).

   -> both approaches: nh_center, nh_left, nh_right (effective number of haplotypes per window).

-Note that nh_center is always identical to nh, since both refer to the focal (center) window; it is included for clarity and symmetry with the left/right diagnostics.
+  -> nh_center is always identical to nh, since both refer to the focal (center) window; it is included for clarity and symmetry with the left/right diagnostics.

   -> at chromosome edges, diagnostics for the missing neighbor are reported as NA.
 ________________________________________